A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Implementation

-As was discussed in Sect. \ref{sec:algorithm}, our algorithm is implemented in a manner that avoids the explicit construction of the full Hessian, instead relying on repeated Hessian-vector products.
+As was discussed in Sect. \ref{sec:algorithm}, our algorithm is implemented in a manner that deliberately avoids the storage of the full Hessian, instead relying solely on repeated Hessian-vector products.
+The \texttt{hess\_x} function thus takes a trial vector as input and contracts this with the rows of the Hessian on-the-fly to compute the Hessian-vector product, thereby avoiding the explicit storage of individual Hessian elements.
 The diagonal preconditioner of Sect. \ref{sec:davidson_algo} is used by default within the Davidson procedure, although our library offers ample flexibility for the host program to supply alternative preconditioners as an optional callable.
 For the optional line search procedure after each macroiteration (cf. Sect. \ref{sec:trust_region_update}), we use the standard numerical recipe outlined in Ref. \citenum{Press1992__}.